Adam Smalley

-Adam Smalley (born 2 January 2001 in Poulton-le-Fylde, England) is a British racing driver currently competing in the 2022 Porsche Carrera Cup Great Britain for Duckhams Yuasa Racing.
+Adam Smalley (born 2 January 2001 in Poulton-le-Fylde, England) is a British racing driver currently competing in the 2025 GT World Challenge Europe Sprint Cup with Garage 59.

-Making his car racing debut in 2017, Smalley has won the title in 3 of the 4 categories he has raced in, and won the 2022-2023 Porsche Carrera Cup GB Junior Driver Award in November 2021, succeeding Harry King.
-He is a member of the Motorsport UK Academy.
+Making his car racing debut in 2017, Smalley has won titles in Ginetta Juniors, Ginetta GT4 Supercup and Porsche Carrera Cup Great Britain.
+He won the 2022-2023 Porsche Carrera Cup GB Junior Driver Award in November 2021, succeeding Harry King.
+He is a member of the Motorsport UK Academy and is a McLaren Junior Pro Driver.

 Career

 Karting

 Born in 2001 in Poulton-le-Fylde, Smalley made his karting debut in 2011 at the Trent Valley Kart Club, aged 10.
-Throughout his 6 year karting campaign, he won titles such as the MSA E Plate Rotax Junior series, and the 2016 Rotax Max Wintercup in the Rotax Max Junior class, beating drivers such as FIA F3 driver László Tóth.
+Throughout his six-year karting campaign, he won titles such as the MSA E Plate Rotax Junior series, and the 2016 Rotax Max Wintercup in the Rotax Max Junior class.

 Ginetta Junior Championship

 Smalley made his car racing debut in the 2017 Ginetta Junior Championship, racing with JHR Developments.
-In this year he would finish 7th in the standings, with a podium and a fastest lap.
-At the end of the year, he would compete in the Winter Series at Brands Hatch, winning the title with 2 wins and 4 podiums in the 4 races.
+In this year he finished seventh in the standings, with a podium and a fastest lap.
+At the end of the year, he competed in the Winter Series at Brands Hatch, winning the title with 2 wins and 4 podiums in the 4 races.

-Adam would continue in the series in 2018, this time switching teams to Elite Motorsport.
-He would dominate this year, winning 8 races and picking up 9 pole positions to win the title by 8 points.
+Adam continued in the series in 2018, this time switching teams to Elite Motorsport.
+He dominated this year, winning eight races and picking up nine pole positions to win the title by eight points.

 Ginetta GT5 Challenge

-In 2019, he would move up to the Ginetta GT5 Challenge, again with Elite Motorsport.
-Winning two of the three races during the first round at Oulton Park, and would continue through the season with two further wins and 10 podiums, to finish 2nd in the standings, 49 points behind champion Scott McKenna.
+In 2019, he moved up to the Ginetta GT5 Challenge, again with Elite Motorsport.
+Winning two of the three races during the first round at Oulton Park, he continued through the season with two further wins and ten podiums to finish second in the standings, 49 points behind champion Scott McKenna.

 Ginetta GT4 Supercup

-In 2020, Smalley would switch to the Ginetta GT4 Supercup, competing with Elite Motorsport.
-With 4 wins, he would finish 4th in the standings with 462 points.
+In 2020, Smalley switched to the Ginetta GT4 Supercup, competing with Elite Motorsport.
+With 4 wins, he finished 4th in the standings with 462 points.

-He would continue in the championship in 2021, again with Elite Motorsport.
-Winning 7 races and picking up 13 podiums, he would win the title by 51 points.
+He continued in the championship in 2021, again with Elite Motorsport.
+Winning 7 races and picking up 13 podiums, he won the title by 51 points.